mytchel/bom/README.md

 So far it doesn't do much.

-It currently has one program that (called init, not that it initialised anything) that is compiled then converted into an array of bytes, which is then compiled and linked into the kernel.
+It currently has one program that (called init, not that it initialized anything) that is compiled then converted into an array of bytes, which is then compiled and linked into the kernel.
 The kernel copies this into the pages for the first process and it get run as in user mode with its on virtual address space.

 All this program does is print a little (it has direct access to the io address space, for now), fork a few times and the forked processes do something similar.

+Ports, feature additions and criticisms all welcome.

 ## Build